Tedezed/kubernetes-containers-tools/README.md

-# > Kubernetes Containers Tools 🛠️
+# Kubernetes Containers Tools 🛠️
-Old repo: slug-containers
+Old name of repository: slug-containers

 Containers of the project: